knmnyn/cs4248-2020/_pages/about.md

 **Modular Credits**: 4.

-**Prerequisites**: (CS3243 _Introduction to Artificial Intelligence_ or CS3245 _Information Retrieval_) and (ST1232 _Statistics for Life Sciences_, or ST2131 _Probability_, or ST2334 _Probability and Statistics_)
+**Prerequisites**: (CS3243 _Introduction to Artificial Intelligence_ or CS3245 _Information Retrieval_) and (EE2012(A) _Analytical Methods in Electrical and Computer Engineering_, MA2216 _Probability_, ST1232 _Statistics for Life Sciences_, or ST2131 _Probability_, or ST2334 _Probability and Statistics_)

 Questions about prerequisities and waivers are handled centrally by the department.
-Please contact [OOI Wei Tsang)](mailto:ooiwt@comp.nus.edu.sg) to describe your case and seek any waivers regarding prerequisities.
+For this semester (Semester 2020), Please contact [OOI Wei Tsang)](mailto:ooiwt@comp.nus.edu.sg) to describe your case and seek any waivers regarding prerequisities.

 ## Instructors